 The NPTS Seychelles Giant Tortoise Conservation Project used to be based on Silhouette.

 Plants and animals of Silhouette

-The NPTS has conducted research on Silhouette's biodiversity since the early 1990s.
-This has led to the compilation of a full species list, covering nearly 2,000 species.
-This has been published in the NPTS journal Phelsuma.
+The NPTS conducted research on Silhouette's biodiversity from the early 1990s until 2011.
+This led to the compilation of a full species list, covering nearly 2,000 species and the research was published in the NPTS journal Phelsuma.